AriFordsham/GHCWiki/plugins/type-checker/row-types/coxswain.md

 I've been recently developing a `coxswain` library that defines row types and implements row unification.

-My motivation are as follows.
+My motivations are as follows.

 - I think the Haskell community is hungry for row types, especially records and variants.
 - I'm pretty familiar with the Core simplifier, but not the GHC type checker.
 The OutsideIn JFP is a wonder (!), but it's just too much for me to internalize without getting my hands dirty.
 So this plugin seemed like a wonderful way to learn.